AdobeDocs/id-service.en/help/release-notes/notes-2016.md

 >[!IMPORTANT]
 >
 >* Version 1.10 requires [!UICONTROL AppMeasurement] 1.8.0.
->* Using Experience Cloud Identity Service Library 2.0.0+, ID synching will begin for Adobe Media Optimizer by default.
+>* Using Visitor ID Service Library 2.0.0+, ID synching will begin for Adobe Media Optimizer by default.
 See [Understanding ID Synchronization and Match Rates](/help/introduction/match-rates.md).

 **Fixes and Improvements**

-* Added instructions on how to implement the ID service in a server-side environment.
+* Added instructions on how to implement the Visitor ID Service in a server-side environment.
-* Added `Visitor.overwriteCrossDomainMCIDAndAID`, a boolean function that lets you overwrite the Experience Cloud and Analytics IDs on other domains that you own.
+* Added `Visitor.overwriteCrossDomainMCIDAndAID`, a boolean function that lets you overwrite the ECID and Analytics IDs on other domains that you own.
 See [Overwrite Visitor ID](../library/function-vars/overwrite-visitor-id.md#reference-9db13d637ce44fb6a8d519de5743ccde).

 * Added `TS = UTC` timestamp as a property of the `visitor.appendVisitorIDsTo`function.
-The ID service uses the timestamp to determine if it should use the IDs in the redirect URL based on a 5-minute aging interval.
+The Visitor ID Service uses the timestamp to determine if it should use the IDs in the redirect URL based on a 5-minute aging interval.
 See [Append Visitor ID Function](../library/get-set/appendvisitorid.md#reference-ff167ef19e37433fb08ac2b5a86229ce).

 * Added `Visitor.getLocationHint,` a new function that returns a region ID.
 See [Get Region IDs (Location Hint)](../library/get-set/getlocationhint.md#reference-a761030ff06c4439946bb56febf42d4c).

 * Added `idSyncByURL` and `idSyncByDataSource`, 2 functions that let you manually implement an ID sync in the Destination Publishing iFrame.
 See [ID Synchronization by URL or Data Source](../library/get-set/idsync.md#reference-b01b88c083434cf8abbeabd3c6956c48).

 * Fixed a bug that blocked the AppMeasurement tracking call if `disableThirdPartyCalls:true`.
-* Fixed a bug that prevented the ID service from passing the Experience Cloud ID (MID) across different domains.
+* Fixed a bug that prevented the Visitor ID Service from passing the ECID across different domains.

 ## Version 1.9.0 {#section-04e1b4d4b10d40468f2116b8119998e7}